 The On Cloud 5 weighs in at 8.82oz (250g) which is super lightweight BUT a touch heavier than the previous version which weighed 8.1oz (230g).

-This incredible light weight is probably what you’ll notice first if you haven’t held a pair on Cloud shoes before.
+This incredibly light weight is probably what you’ll notice first if you haven’t held a pair of On Cloud shoes before.
 I think the move to sacrifice a tiny bit of weight in exchange for more cushioning is the right move for On.

-The On Cloud shoes come in many different colors for the men’s and for the women’s too, which is fantastic so be sure to check them all out…
+The On Cloud shoes come in many different colors for the men’s and for the on cloud 5 womens too, which is fantastic so be sure to check them all out…